Open data

 “On the one hand, FOIA request-tracking data should inform public bodies about the demand for and priority of publishing certain datasets or derivatives of those datasets as Level 0, Open.
 Similarly, successful appeals for datasets previously denied under FOIA exemptions can inform public bodies about potential errors in dataset classification.
 On the other hand, publication of FOIA request-tracking data can help residents hold public bodies accountable for the timely and consistent processing of requests.”

-For data not published on the data portal, the order thus recognized that a FOIA request is in essence a test of the mayor’s classification system that has placed now over 1,000 datasets in Levels 1-4 off-limits.
+For data not published on the data portal, the order thus recognized that a FOIA request is in essence a test of the mayor’s classification system that empowered agency officials to place over 1,200 datasets off-limits because of sensitivity ratings in Levels 1-4.
+Those decisions should be something like FOIA denials, not wildly different.

-Last year’s report noted ten different examples in 2018 where data had to be released pursuant to D.C.
-FOIA, when requesters couldn’t find it on the data portal of opendata.dc.gov.
-These included data on: police arrests, dockless bikes and scooters, surveys of charter school facilities, health inspections, health professional licenses, moving violations by city vehicles, vacant property determinations, and more.
-As discussed just above, the 2020 report says another year’s review of FOIA requests and appeals showed small progress in curing the problem.
+The system failed early tests.
+CDO reports in 2019-20 cited ten different examples where data had to be released under D.C.
+FOIA after requesters couldn’t find the data on the data portal.
+These included data on police arrests, dockless bikes and scooters, surveys of charter school facilities, health inspections, health professional licenses, moving violations by city vehicles, vacant property determinations, and more.

 So, how is D.C. doing with opening data?

-The report notes a year of accomplishments, concluding with a dozen or more useful examples of successful complex technical work where government-wide improvements (for example, a common directory of all D.C. addresses for all agencies to use) and exchange of datasets helped D.C. government agencies do their work and communicate with the public.
-The efforts brought outside accolades for good work.
-For example, D.C. won Gold Certification, with six other cities, in the What Works Cities competition that judged the use of data in decisions.
-D.C. agencies’ use of mapping software won an industry award.
+The CDO reports note many accomplishments each year, with examples of successful complex technical work where government-wide improvements (for example, a common directory of all D.C. addresses for all agencies to use) and combining of datasets helped D.C. government agencies do their work more efficiently and communicate better with the public.

-But the big picture?
-So far the reporting is chiefly focused inward, to demonstrate how Big Data can help the government.
+Obviously such an interface can put data in the hands of a new universe of users.
+The story up to now had been chiefly about ways Big Data can help the D.C. government, benefiting individual residents mostly indirectly.
 (After all, that is the OCTO mission, assigned in its statute, “to help District departments and agencies provide services more efficiently and effectively.”)